Instruction for authors

-All manuscripts are reviewed in anonymous conditions.
-All materials for submission or seek contributions by editorial board are reviewed and may need revision.
-This material can't be submitted in another journal whatever the language used.
+All manuscripts are reviewed anonymously.
+All materials for submission are reviewed and may need revision.
+This material can not be submitted to another journal whatever the language used.

-Only original materials will be accepted for publication, except for a summary of scientific workshop.
-In this case, the authors must specify it on presentation page of the manuscript.
+Only original materials will be accepted for publication, except for a summary of a scientific workshop.
+In this case, the authors must specify on presentation page of the manuscript where and when the research was presented.
 All accepted materials become EDP copyrights and require permission to use and/or reproduce copyrighted material from EDP Sciences.

-Manuscript should be typewritten with a font of 12 pt and double spaced with margins of at least 2.5 cm at top, bottom and sides, including note and bibliography.
-Lines should be numbered consecutively, page by page, on left margin.
-Number page should be placed on top left.
+Manuscript should be typewritten in Times New Roman characters with a font of 12 pt and double spaced with margins of at least 2.5 cm at top, bottom and sides, including footnote and references.
+Lines should be numbered consecutively, page by page, on left the margin.
+Page numbers should be placed on top left.

 Original articles must be presented in accordance with standard presentation of their field.
-For experimental article, manuscript will describe as following: Introduction, Method, Results, Discussion and References.
-Tables and figures are inserted in text with their caption.
+For an experimental article, manuscripts should be described as follows: Introduction, Method, Results, Discussion and References.
+Tables and Figures are inserted in text with their caption.